 Since its founding in 1935, Schnader has been dedicated to preserving First Amendment rights and to providing legal services to the media and communications industries.

-Our practice includes extensive experience in defamation and privacy litigation, pre-publication counseling and analysis, representation of media entities seeking access to public materials, general First Amendment litigation, and protection of journalists’ materials under statutory shield laws and common law privileges.
+Our practice includes extensive experience in defamation and privacy litigation, pre-publication counseling and analysis, representation of media entities seeking access to public materials, general First Amendment litigation, representation of those seeking to protect their First Amendment rights to speak in public fora, and protection of journalists’ materials under statutory shield laws and common law privileges.
 We represent traditional media publishers and broadcasters as well as Internet companies and publishers.
 We do not accept representations of plaintiffs in cases against the media.

 Decades of Experience in Defamation and Privacy Litigation